 ARTS MARKETING SCHOLARSHIP

 Instead of scholarship thank-you notes, students will be required to submit materials that can be used for advertising department concerts and recitals.
 Examples include: photographs of concerts or rehearsals, press release text, live tweeting, or Facebook posts.
 Students will be given one assignment per quarter based on personal skill set.
 This aid award is open to all students, limit 20 per quarter.
-This is a full scholarship for Music majors and minors, and a partial scholarship for non majors.
+This is a full scholarship for Music majors and minors, and a partial scholarship for non-majors.
+Quarterly.

 ENGINEERS IN THE ARTS SCHOLARSHIP